isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-This should be enforced by tooling by checking the return expression .
+This should be enforced by tooling by checking the return expression.

 ### <a name="Rf-return-const"></a>F.49: Don't return `const T`